informalsystems/unclog/README.md

 # The extension of files in a change set.
 entry_ext = "md"

+# Settings relating to all sections within a change set.
+For example, the
+# "BREAKING CHANGES" section for a particular release is a change set section.
+[change_set_sections]

+# Sort entries by a particular property.
+Possible values include:
+# - `id`         : The issue/PR number (the default value).
+# - `entry-text` : The entry text itself.
+sort_entries_by = "id"

 # Settings related to components/sub-modules.
 Only relevant if you make use of